-6

-Figure 3-5 Coexistence of different wireless technologies
+Figure 6 Coexistence of different wireless technologies

 Some of the problems observe relates to the packet delivery delay.
-In Figure 3-6 shows packet latency increases from 8ms in case of no interference to around 2 second in the presence interference due to lack of coordination amongst the used wireless systems used in the factory.
+Figure 7 shows packet loss and packet delivery delay with different interference level.
+The packet latency increased from 8ms in case of no interference to around 2 second in the presence interference due to lack of coordination amongst the used wireless systems used in the factory.